Minimal Euler Characteristics for Even-Dimensional Manifolds with Finite Fundamental Group: Minimal -complexes and thickenings

-The next result due to Swan and Wall shows that arbitrary periodic groups appear as fundamental groups of rational homology spheres. \begin{lemma} If $G$ is a finite group with periodic cohomology of period dividing $2k+2$, then $\mu_{2k}(G) =1$ for $k \geq 1$. \end{lemma} \begin{proof} We will discuss the case $k=1$ for groups of period $4$.
+We now prepare for the proof of Theorem B. The next result, due to Swan and Wall, shows that arbitrary periodic groups appear as fundamental groups of rational homology spheres. \begin{lemma} If $G$ is a finite group with periodic cohomology of period dividing $2k+2$, then $\mu_{2k}(G) =1$ for $k \geq 1$. \end{lemma} \begin{proof} We will discuss the case $k=1$ for groups of period $4$.
 Swan \cite{Swan:1960b} constructed a finitely dominated Poincar\'e $3$-complex $Y$ with $\pi_1(Y) = G$, and Wall \cite[Corollary 2.3.2]{wall-pc1} shows that $Y$ is obtained from a \fake\ by attaching a single $3$-cell.
 The chain complex $C_*(\widetilde Y)$ provides a projective resolution

 with $\chi(\scF') =1$, where $P$ is projective, $F_1$ and $F_0$ are free and $I(G)^* =\ker d_2(\scF')$.
 This shows that $\mu'_2(G) =1$ and so $\mu_2(G) = \mu'_2(G) =1$ by Swan's results.

 One can give a direct argument for this last step.
 By adding a projective $Q$ so that $P\oplus Q = F$ is free, we obtain a free resolution